vishinde/ContextGraphonSpanner/customergrowthagentwmcptoolbox/README.md

 A Spanner database containing the MarketingContextGraph.

-The MCP Toolbox server running locally or on a GCE instance.
+The MCP Toolbox server running locally or on Google Cloud Run/GCE/GKE instance.

+Make sure toolbox-core is install for local deployment and testing pip install toolbox-core

 2. Configure the Toolbox
 Ensure your tools.yaml is registered with your MCP server.
 The toolbox maps the natural language intent of the Agent to the high-performance queries defined in the YAML.